By Annebet van Mameren

 To stop you as an international parent from winding up with a hefty fine, it is important to understand this Leerplicht Law.
 Written in 1969, the law dictates that children aged 5 to 16 (or 18 if they don’t have a diploma yet) must attend school during term time (unless they are unwell, of course).
 To be precise, the plicht (obligation) takes effect on the first day of the month following a child’s fifth birthday.

 The Dutch summer holiday lasts for six weeks, and children are off for an additional six weeks, spread out over the year.
 You are only supposed to go away during these official school holidays.

-This law is taken seriously; just before and after the main school holidays, truancy officers at Schiphol airport check whether school-aged children have official permission to miss school.
+This law is taken seriously; just before and after the main school holidays, truancy officers at Schiphol airport might check whether school-aged children have official permission to miss school.
 If not, the usual fine for the parents is 100 euros per day.
 In case of multiple offences, the parents might even have to appear in court.
 After all, they have broken the law.

 There are a few exceptions to this strict law: work commitments, family events, religious celebrations, and on the grounds of age (for 4 and 5 year olds).
 Below you will find a brief description of each of them, and how you can apply for these exceptions.

 With seasonal work, work in the tourist sector, farming, and other jobs that peak in high season, you may not be able to go away during the school holidays.
 In this case, you can ask for maximum of 10 days off every school year.
 You’ll have to fill out a form called an Aanvraagformulier vakantieverlof (LPW art.
 11f).
 You can request it from your school’s admin department, or it may be available on the school’s website.